mzslezak/HDX-Data-Scientist-Test/README.md

 $ python code/ebola-datasets-list.py
 ```

 Either approach above will throw an error.
-Fix it.
+That's when the test starts.
+Good luck!